Mroy13/Nodejs_backend_template/README.md

     ```
         PORT=3000
     ```
- - go inside the `src` folder and execute the following command:
+ - delete models migrations and seeders folder then go inside the `src` folder and execute the following command:
     ```
       npx sequelize init
     ```